gosang/gosang.github.io/content/posts/dotnet/implementing-postgresql-in-asp-dotnet-core.md

 | JSON Support       | Native JSONB storage & querying                  | Limited JSON support    | Native JSON support             |
 | Horizontal Scaling | Limited (but improving with sharding)            | Limited                 | Designed for horizontal scaling |
 | Use Case           | Complex data relationships, hybrid (SQL & NoSQL) | Enterprise applications | Big data, real-time analytics   |

+# Implementing PostgreSQL with ASP.NET Core 8

+Now that we understand PostgreSQL and its advantages, let's integrate it into an ASP.NET Core 8 API project.
+We will implement a CRUD (Create, Read, Update, Delete) API using the Repository Pattern, CQRS (Command Query Responsibility Segregation) pattern, MediatR for handling requests, and AutoMapper for mapping between data models and DTOs.